How Do I Become an Athletic Administrator?

 An athletic administrator is likely to spend the majority of their life on a school campus or in a stadium, so the idea of continual learning shouldn’t be much of a foreign concept.
 To get the type of professional development needed later in one’s career, however, an athletic administrator may need to look outside the traditional school campus and toward professional organizations.
 The benefit of this is that many professional development programs are administered a-la-carte and can be taken while working full-time and gaining professional experience.

-Although it’s primarily geared towards the high school level, the National Interscholastic Athletic Administrators Association (NIAAA) is a one-stop-shop for athletic administrators to boost their resume and develop their career.
-Its Leadership Training Institute (LTI) offers a number of courses in various elements of athletic administration that can be applied at several different levels: elementary, high school, and even college.
+Although it’s primarily geared towards the high school level, the National Interscholastic Athletic Administrators Association (NIAAA) is a one-stop-shop for athletic administrators to boost their resume and develop their careers.
+Its Leadership Training Institute (LTI) offers several courses in various elements of athletic administration that can be applied at several different levels: elementary, high school, and even college.
 Each course requires four hours of seat time.

 Step Five: Attain Professional Certification (Optional, Timeline Varies)

-Professional certification is what sets an athletic administrator apart and identifies them as a leader in their sport.
+Professional certification sets an athletic administrator apart and identifies them as a leader in their sport.
 The strict guidelines set by a professional body (e.g., NIAAA) ensure that certified professionals are working to the highest level of industry standards.
-Those who earn professional certification not only validate their expertise, but also they join a small but elite cadre of similarly motivated colleagues and can drastically increase their appeal to employers.
+Those who earn professional certification not only validate their expertise but also join a small but elite cadre of similarly motivated colleagues and can drastically increase their appeal to employers.

 The main certification available to athletic administrators from the NIAAA is as a Certified Athletic Administrator (CAA).
 Requirements include a bachelor’s degree or higher, two years or more of work experience as an athletic administrator, a signature of a sponsor (athletic administrator or school leadership), and completion of five courses at the Leadership Training Institute (specifically LTC 501, LTC 502, LTC 503, LTC 504, and LTC 506).
 Some flexibility in those requirements does exist, however, as the NIAAA application weights one’s experience and education levels to make a final determination.

 Once initial requirements are met, an applicant must pass a qualifying exam.
-The 100-question multiple-choice CAA exam covers a lot of ground: budget; crowd management; fundraising; legal/legislative aspects; leadership styles; philosophy; communications; NIAAA/FHS principles; office management; citizenship; ethics; health and safety knowledge; general athletic administration; general school administration; and booster clubs.
+The 100-question multiple-choice CAA exam covers a lot of ground: athletic policies; budget & fundraising; ethics; legal/legislative; office management; sexual harassment; athletic handbooks; game management; organizational structure; sportsmanship; leadership styles; public relations; NIAAA/NFHS; and booster clubs.
 The NIAAA provides a free study guide.

 Those with the CAA designation who have maintained its educational and professional requirements may apply to become a Certified Master Athletic Administrator (CMAA).
-Requirements include the completion of several more LTI courses: LTC 508, LTC 510, and five LTC electives (one from 600 level, one from 700 level, and three from any level).
+Requirements include completing several more LTI courses: LTC 508, LTC 510, and five LTC electives (one from the 600 level, one from the 700 level, and three from any level).
 Once course requirements are met, applicants complete a practical written or oral exercise—the successful passing of which will lead to official certification as a CMAA.

 Helpful Resources for Athletic Administrators